chujiezheng/chujiezheng.github.io/_pages/about.md

   - /about.html
 ---

-I am a researcher in the Qwen Team and a final-year Ph.D candidate at Tsinghua University, advised by Prof. Minlie Huang.
+I am a researcher in the Qwen Team and I have received my doctoral degree at Tsinghua University.

 I am dedicated to **building scalable, generalist AI systems**.
-My expertise is mainly centered on data and algorithms, while I'm also actively developing skills related to infrastructure.
+My expertise is mainly centered on NLP/ML algorithms and data engineering, while I'm also actively developing skills related to AI infrastructure.

-- My current work focuses on advancing the **reasoning** capabilities of Qwen models (e.g., Qwen3, QwQ) through **large-scale reinforcement learning (RL)**, enabling them to tackle increasingly complex tasks.
+- My current work focuses on advancing the **reasoning capabilities of Qwen models (e.g., Qwen3, QwQ)** and exploring **stable and efficient reinforcement learning (RL)  algorithms**
-- My research interests also broadly include model architecture design, interpretability and dynamics, as well as trustworthiness and alignment.
+- My research interests also broadly include model architecture design, interpretability and training dynamics, as well as trustworthiness and alignment.
 - Previously, I conducted extensive research on LLMs for social good, with a main focus on building emotional support systems.

 You can find my [CV](./cv_chujie_en.pdf) here.

 ## News

+- **[06/2025]** Release the paper of driving reasoning RL with high-entropy tokens **(80/20 Rule)** [[paper]](https://huggingface.co/papers/2506.01939)
 - **[05/2025]** Release the paper of modeling world preference **(WorldPM)** [[paper]](https://huggingface.co/papers/2505.10527)
 - **[05/2025]** Release the **Qwen3** technical report [[paper]](https://huggingface.co/papers/2505.09388)
 - **[05/2025]** The **ExPO**, **ProcessBench**, and **Qwen2.5-Math-PRM** papers are accepted to **<font color="red">ACL 2025</font>**